banroney/hvault-aws/README.md

-# Hashicorp Vault AWS Integration
+# Hashicorp Vault AWS Integration Scenarios

+# 1. Hashicorp Vault IAM Authentication

 ## Overview
 The following blog describes Hashicorp Vault Integration in AWS.
 It focusses on three methods of accessing secrets in the